Dacentrurus: Armour

-Although Dacentrurus is considered to have the same proportions as Stegosaurus, its plate and spike configuration is known to be rather different, as it probably had both two rows of small plates on its neck and two rows of longer spikes along its tail.
-The holotype specimen of Dacentrurus armatus contained a small blunt asymmetrical neck plate and also included a tail spike which could have been part of a thagomizer.
-The tail spike had sharp cutting edges on its front and rear side.
-Dacentrurus has sometimes been portrayed with a spike growing near the shoulder, similarly to a Kentrosaurus.
-Whether this portrayal is accurate or not is not yet determined.
+Although Dacentrurus is considered to have the same general proportions as Stegosaurus, its plate and spike configuration is known to be rather different, as it probably had both two rows of small plates on its neck and two rows of longer spikes along its tail.

+The holotype specimen of Dacentrurus armatus contained a small blunt asymmetrical neck or front back plate.
+Its base length is fifteen centimetres and the transverse width is seven centimetres.
+The base is oblique and the longest plate surface seems to be on the outside.
+Seen from that side it is pointing obliquely to the rear.
+The outer surfaces are smooth but the ventral surface is porous with irregular depressions.